In the living room of the large, dark house, three people seemed to be standing as far away from each other as they could.

 She took her cane and got to her feet.
 “Then let’s talk on the deck.”

 We had the deck to ourselves (people seldom used it in the late afternoon).
 I told her everything that had happened, in detail.
-She smoked cigarettes, looking out over the small pond behind the inn.
+She smoked cigarettes as I talked, looking out over the small pond behind the inn.

 When I was done, she smiled.
 “You’re clearly trying to distract me from my writing.
 First the Town Hall fire, and then the dead man who fell, or was pushed, from the roof of the News Store, and now this.
 Okay, I’m distracted.
 However, please don’t have anything else happen, at least for the next few hours.”

-She didn’t bother to give me time to reply.
-“I am intrigued by how Rhonda reacted to all of this,” she continued.
-“Her proposed solution of the death of the unidentified man was, to say the least, predictable.
+She didn’t bother to give me time to respond to this.
+“I am intrigued by Rhonda’s reaction to all of this,” she continued.
+“Her proposed explanation of the death of the unidentified man was, to say the least, predictable.
 But why did the scene at the Devane house bother her so much?”

 She nodded.
 “And it may be a factor that they are an old and established family in this town, but she’s still a very new sheriff.”